-(I) Revegetation shall be deemed to be complete when: (1) the vegetation cover of the affected land is shown to be capable of renewing itself under natural conditions prevailing at the site, and the absolute total_vegetative cover is at least equal to the cover on the reference area or technical standard, (2) the annual herbaceous production is at least equal to the annual herbaceous production on the reference area or technical standard, (3) the species diversity and composition are suitable for the approved postmining land use, and (4) the requirements in (1), (2) and (3) are met for two out of four years beginning no sooner than year eight of the bond responsibility period.
+(I) Revegetation shall be deemed to be complete when: (1) the vegetation cover of the affected land is shown to be capable of renewing itself under natural conditions prevailing at the site, and the absolute total vegetative cover and total ground cover are is at least equal to the cover on the reference area or technical standard before mining, (2) the annual herbaceous production productivity is at least equal to the annual herbaceous production productivity on the reference area or technical standard, (3) the species diversity and composition are suitable for the approved postmining land use, and (4) the requirements in (1), (2) and (3) are met for the last two consecutive years of the bonding period for those mines using native area comparisons or the requirements in (1), (2), and (3) are met for two out of four years beginning no sooner than year eight of the bonding responsibility period for those mines with technical standards.
+The Administrator shall specify quantitative methods and procedures for determining whether equal cover and productivity has been established including, where applicable, procedures for evaluating postmining species diversity and composition.
 The species diversity and composition standard must be demonstrated using the semi-quantitative standards defined in Appendix 4A of Chapter 4 which do not require statistical analysis, or demonstrated using other alternative methods as approved by the Administrator.
-The following reference area type options are available:
+The following reference area type options or an alternative success standard approved by the Administrator are available:

 (1.)
+The method utilizing control areas may be selected.
 The operator may choose to use control areas for lands where control areas were originally selected for revegetation success evaluation.
-Control areas will not be approved for new amendments or permits, after (date of rule approval
+Control areas will not be approved for new amendments or permits, after the effective date of these rules as determined under W.S.
+16-3-104(b) of the Wyoming Administrative Procedure Act (2007).